isnendyankp/TestingNextJsTs/README.md

+# Testing Next.js with TS

-# About Project
+## Project Goals

 This project is  learn unit testing with nextjs and typescript.
+You can see the final project here: .
+You can also find the original repository here:

+## Getting started

+1. `npm install`
+2. `npm run dev`

+## What I Learned

+### Installation Procedure

-## Built With
+#### Built With

 1. install axios: npm i axios.